lumeland/blog/posts/lume-2.md

 ## Removed `--quiet` argument

 The `--quiet` flag doesn't output anything to the terminal when building a site.
-In Lume 2 this option was replaced with the environment variable `LUME_LOG`.
+In Lume 2 this option was replaced with the environment variable `LUME_LOGS`.
 This allows you to configure what level of logs you want to see.
 It uses the [Deno's `std/log` library](https://deno.land/std/log/mod.ts), which allows configuring 5 levels: `DEBUG|INFO|WARNING|ERROR|CRITICAL`.
 By default is `INFO`.